 If you’ve spent any time around vapers, you will almost certainly have heard the term ‘resistance’, but when it comes to sub-ohm vaping, this is a crucial part.
 Resistance in this instance relates to the coil of your vape device.
 The lower the coil resistance the larger amount of current able to pass through, thus the hotter your coil will get allowing for more e-liquid to be vaporized in one go.

 Sub-ohm vaping works with a coil resistance less than 1 ohm in order to achieve that intense flavour.

 Although coil resistance is imperative for a positive sub-ohm vape experience, so too is battery voltage.
 Sub ohm vape pens usually offer high wattage for a powerful experience, and this is as a direct result of high battery voltage.
 It is due to this that getting the right type of battery strength for your sub-ohm vape kit is crucial for a safe and satisfying experience.

 Ohm’s Law is the complex aspect of sub-ohm vaping, and an understanding of how it works is important if you’re considering building your own RDA.

-Three mathematical equations make up Ohm’s Law which relate to the three most crucial aspects of sub-ohm vaping: voltage, current and resistance.
+Three mathematical equations make up Ohm’s Law which relates to the three aspects of sub-ohm vaping: voltage, current and resistance.
 The Law is designed to demonstrate the relationship between these three components, and you only need to know two out of three values in order to calculate the voltage required to get a specific current.